CodeIsaMystic/CodeIsaMystic/README.md

 Inroducing myself, I'm Julien a "product oriented programmer", self-educated from France, working to upgrade my skills and experience learning with some of the best personnalities, professionnals, projects and contents I think we have chance to cross over the web.

 - 🌱 I’m currently learning, upgrading my skills.
 Trying to mastering some and be more confortable (professional) with others.
-- 🔭 I’m currently working on my portfolio, a student single page app and functional programming.
+- 🔭 I’m currently working on my portfolio, and a student project, a single page app.
-- 👯 I’m looking to collaborate on any project I can possibly participate, so go on, you can ask me...
-- 🤔 I’m looking for help with Javascript or React maybe 😄
 - 💬 Ask me about anything ...
 - 📫 How to reach me: julienorjollet.wd@gmail.com
 - ⚡ Book: Clean Code of Robert C.Martin